NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

 ## Bot Detection Techniques on the Client Side with JavaScript

-As soon as JavaScript is executed on the browser, there are a lot of different techniques to harvest data that helps to make a decision whether the client is a bot or not.
+As soon as JavaScript is executed on the browser, there are a lot of different techniques to harvest data that help to make a decision whether the client is a bot or not.

-Keep in mind that the JavaScript engine is controlled by the client!
-Thus also the data that is sent back to the web server!
+Keep in mind that the JavaScript execution environment is controlled by the client!
+So is the data that is sent back to the web server!

 Bot detection companies use many different techniques to camouflage their JavaScript signals collection libraries: